How to Keep Cookies Fresh: Storage Tips That Actually Work

 Reviving Cookies That Have Gone Slightly Stale

-If a cookie has dried out a little but hasn't gone off, a brief warm in a low oven (150°C / 300°F, five minutes) often revives it significantly.
+A brief warm in a low oven (300°F, five minutes) often revives a slightly dry cookie significantly.
 The gentle heat softens the texture and re-activates the butter and chocolate flavours.
 It won't perform miracles on a truly stale cookie, but for something that's just a day or two past its prime, it works remarkably well.

 You Might Also Enjoy